amandaballou/Amanda-Ballou/_posts/2021-02-01-review-one.md

 ![Picture of the actual Map when mapping a trip](https://raw.githubusercontent.com/amandaballou/Amanda-Ballou/main/images/Map%20w.%20Path%20GreenBook.PNG)

 The map is not as mobile-friendly.
 While users can still access the project on their mobile device, the design elements do not load correctly.
 Especially on the map, it is much harder to use.
-The description box on the map is very large, and it does not/cannot go away.
-This box obstructs a large portion of the map.
-When mapping a rip, the sidebar gets squished, therefore cutting off addresses.
+The description box obstructs a large portion of the map.
+When mapping a trip, the sidebar gets squished, therefore cutting off addresses.

 ![Picture of the map via mobile device with squished dimensions](https://raw.githubusercontent.com/amandaballou/Amanda-Ballou/main/images/Mobile%201%20Green%20Book%20Blog.png)